Avoiding coherent errors with rotated concatenated stabilizer codes: Discussion

-It would be interesting to calculate the numerical fault-tolerant thresholds of our codes when the outer codes are chosen to be surface codes \cite{raussendorf2007fault,raussendorf2007topological,fowler2012surface}, quantum LDPC codes \cite{hypergraphcode,babar2015fifteen} and Aliferis-Preskill concatenated codes for biased noise \cite{aliferis2008fault}.
-One can also study other choices for the inner codes in our construction to obtain concatenated codes with different structures and error-avoiding capabilities.
+When coherent phase errors occur more frequently than stochastic errors, we expect CE codes to outperform generic QEC codes.
+For future work, the numerical fault-tolerant thresholds of our codes can be calculated when the noise model is a convex combination of stochastic errors and coherent phase errors.
+In particular, the outer codes could be chosen to be surface codes \cite{raussendorf2007fault,raussendorf2007topological,fowler2012surface}, quantum LDPC codes \cite{hypergraphcode,babar2015fifteen} and Aliferis-Preskill concatenated codes for biased noise \cite{aliferis2008fault}.
+One can also study other choices for the inner codes in our construction to obtain concatenated codes with different structures and residing in different types of decoherence-free subspaces.
 For instance, we can consider other CE codes \cite{ouyang2020faster}, quantum codes that avoid exchange errors \cite{Rus00,PoR04,ouyang2014permutation,ouyang2015permutation,OUYANG201743}, and quantum codes that avoid other different errors \cite{ZaR97,lidar1998decoherence,LBW99,KLM01,choi2006method}.

-{\bf Acknowledgments.} YO acknowledges support from the EPSRC (Grant No. EP/M024261/1) and the QCDA project (Grant No. EP/R043825/1)) which has received funding from the QuantERA ERANET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme.